How to Stock Your Kitchen with Foods for Easy, Healthy Meals

-Of course, snack foods are in my cupboards too (e.g. whole grain crackers, popcorn, bars, crunchy lentils, dark chocolate) but we're talking about ingredients to make meals so they're not in the top 10 list.
+Of course, snack foods are in my cupboards too (e.g. whole grain crackers, popcorn, bars, crunchy lentils, dark chocolate and we are baking goodies too) but we're talking about ingredients to make meals so they're not in the top 10 list.

 10 Nutrient-Rich Foods to Keep in Your Fridge

 Vegetables (enough for a few days with some longer lasting veggies too e.g. cabbage, carrots, kale) *

 Fruits (make some longer-lasting e.g. apples, oranges, grapefruit) *